stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 On occassion we'll use GitHub Classroom and Codespaces for coding assignments.

-Checko out this [YouTube playlist](https://www.youtube.com/playlist?list=PLk0x-_e-Fs-AfEhLNEFCGHja-2QVIHHT3) if you need a refresher on topics such as accepting a Classrom assignment, committing/pushing code, etc.
+Check out this [YouTube playlist](https://www.youtube.com/playlist?list=PLk0x-_e-Fs-AfEhLNEFCGHja-2QVIHHT3) if you need a refresher on topics such as accepting a Classroom assignment, committing/pushing code, etc.

 ## GIS software and platforms